AmbulnzLLC/devops-scratch/jsapps-deploy/readme.md

 * Pushed their code changes to Amazon CodeCommit
 * Built the docker containers for webrequester, relay, and api servers
 * Pushed those containers to Amazon's Elastic Container Registry
+* Created a container task from the docker-compose file

 For details on how to complete these prerequisites, see the [working documentation for cloud deployment](https://github.com/AmbulnzLLC/devops-scratch/tree/develop/deploy-docs).

+## Components

+These scripts build the following components:

+* a VPC